Analysis of the Lifting Graph: Introduction

-\begin{theorem} \cite{ORT} (Ok, Richter, and Thomassen 2016) Let $G$ be an $(s,k)$-edge-connected graph such that $\deg(s)\geq 4$ and $s$ is not incident with a cut-edge.
+\begin{theorem} \cite[Theorem~1.2]{ORT2016linkages} (Ok, Richter, and Thomassen 2016) Let $G$ be an $(s,k)$-edge-connected graph such that $\deg(s)\geq 4$ and $s$ is not incident with a cut-edge.
 Then: \begin{enumerate} \item[(1)] The $k$-lifting graph $L(G,s,k)$ has at most two components; \item[(2)] If $\deg(s)$ is odd and $L(G,s,k)$ has two components, then one has only one vertex and the other component is complete multipartite; \item[(3)] If $\deg(s)$ is even and $L(G,s,k)$ has two components, then each component is complete multipartite with an even number of vertices and; \item[(4)] If $\deg(s)$ and $k$ are both even, then $L(G,s,k)$ is a connected, complete, multipartite graph (in particular, it has a disconnected complement). \end{enumerate} If either $L(G,s,k)$ is not connected or both $\deg(s)$ and $k$ are even, then any component of $L(G,s,k)$ with at least $4$ vertices is not a star $K_{1,r}$. \end{theorem}

-\begin{par} In this paper we extend Theorem \ref{ORT}.
-We give a description of the lifting graph for the different possibilities of the parity of $\deg(s)$ with the parity of the edge-connectivity $k$.
+Note that point (4) was previously proved by Jord\'an in \cite[Theorem~3.2]{Jordan1999ConstrainedSplitting}.
+In this paper we strengthen Theorem \ref{ORT} and we also extend Jord\'an's results to the case when $\deg(s)$ is odd and present both in a more general setting.
+We give a description of the lifting graph for the different possibilities of the parities of $\deg(s)$ and $k$.
 In particular, the interesting case of a connected complement of the lifting graph is completely described: the maximal independent sets of the lifting graph form either a path or a cycle via intersections.
 The same (path or cycle) structure is displayed in the graph, with blobs corresponding to the intersections.
-Consecutive blobs are joined by precisely $(k-1)/2$ edges except in the case when the structure is a path of length $2$ of blobs (the lifting graph consists of two maximal independent sets with a nonempty intersection corresponding to the middle blob).
+Consecutive blobs are joined by precisely $(k-1)/2$ edges except in the case when the structure is a path of length $2$ of blobs.
+The cycle structure is the same as the \emph{round} structure found by Jord\'an in \cite[Theorem~3.6]{Jordan1999ConstrainedSplitting}.
 To describe these path and cycle structures formally, we introduce the following definitions.
-Recall that $\delta(X)$ denotes the set of edges with one end in $X$ and one end outside $X$. \end{par}